dimitar-4/django-photographer-site/README.md

 ### Code

 * DEC Photography website is build on the foundations of Boutique Ado project's source code.
-Following almost the same steps of development process like in the learning materials, and further developed to meet the needs of this project.
+The development process follows almost the same steps like in the learning materials for the home, products, bag and checkout apps.
+They were further developed to meet the needs of this project.

 ### Media